 Lawsuit for Exploding Panoramic Sunroofs

-In 2016 a class-action lawsuit was filed against Hyundai over concerns with their giant sunroofs.
-Specifically:
+In 2016 a class-action lawsuit was filed against Hyundai over concerns with their giant, panoramic sunroofs.
+Specifically how they were breaking without being struck by an object.

 - The sunroofs darkened with a ceramic tint tend to shatter without warning